sklintyg/tools/devops/openshift/README.md

 # Intygstjänster - OpenShift Container Platform (OCP)

+**Note:** This is the legacy repository for this information.
+The current repository is located at: [sklintyg/devops](https://github.com/sklintyg/devops)

 For Intygstjänster 2018 the main objective is to run all applications on a OpenShift cluster.
 This document provides work-in-progress thoughts and findings on the topic.

 ## OCP Web Apps and Dev Pipelines